 Only a km or so down the road is a sign indicating the cascades walk.
 Its a pretty walk along the creek through some gorgeous rain forest.

-The cascades are lovely though and it would be a stunning place to go swimming in slightly warmer weather.
+The cascades are lovely even in drought conditions and it would be a stunning place to go swimming in slightly warmer weather.

 From the cascades walk its only a few hundred metres to the Swans crossing camping and picnic area.

 Upsalls creek runs behind the camping area and there is a track that follows the creek and circles around the area.
 About a km into the walk the track splits into two different tracks, one going off to the forest and the other crossing the creek.